LLM Agents for Generating Microservice-based Applications: how complex is your specification?: Related Work

 We found that for moderately difficult specifications GPT-o3-mini did quite well.
-However, for more difficult specifications it performed quite poorly.
-By examining the errors, we found specific issues that it had trouble resolving.
-For instance, one problem is that LLMs will sometimes hallucinate when importing packages~\cite{Package-Hallucinations-1:journals/corr/abs-2406-10279, robustimports:latendresse2025} .
+However, for difficult specifications it performed poorly.
+By examining the errors we found specific issues that it had trouble resolving.
+Some of these problems have been identified in previous work.
+For instance, one issue is hallucinations in importing packages~\cite{Package-Hallucinations-1:journals/corr/abs-2406-10279, robustimports:latendresse2025} .
 This displays itself when the LLM imports a package that does not really exist, or invokes non-existent APIs of in a package.
-Locating dependencies and implementing the APIs correctly is another recognized problem~\cite{API-Bank:conf/emnlp/LiZ000YLHL23, Autofeedback:journals/corr/abs-2410-06943, APIproficiency:conf/kdd/0002GKEFTS24, APIinteractions:journals/corr/abs-2409-11703}.
+Locating dependencies and implementing the APIs correctly is another recognized problem~\cite{API-Bank:conf/emnlp/LiZ000YLHL23, Autofeedback:journals/corr/abs-2410-06943, APIproficiency:conf/kdd/0002GKEFTS24, APIinteractions:journals/corr/abs-2409-11703, Di-Bench:zhang-etal-2025-di}.
+In~\cite{CodeBugsBenchmark:journals/corr/abs-2407-06153} they state that ``For RWPB (real world projects) ... the proportion of runtime bugs, especially incorrect arguments and incorrect boundary condition checks, is significantly higher compared to existing benchmarks.''
+We additionally identified type inference and datatype conversion as a problem.
+This issue is investigated in \cite{Types:journals/corr/abs-2504-09246}.

-While other research has investigated the use of LLMs together with REST APIs, it has been primarily focused on how to generate test cases for a OpenAPI specifications~\cite{RESTTESTGEN:9159077, AutomatedRestTesting:journals/corr/abs-2402-05102}.
+While other research has investigated the use of LLMs together with REST APIs, it has been primarily focused on how to generate test cases for OpenAPI specifications~\cite{RESTTESTGEN:9159077, AutomatedRestTesting:journals/corr/abs-2402-05102, barradas2025combiningtslllmautomate}.
 In contrast, our goal is to generate code for applications that express their interfaces via REST APIs.
-Surprisingly, we do not know of any other works that address this problem.
+We are unaware of other works that explicitly address this problem.